jollyblume/MarkingStore/README.md

 Its implementation stores a marking on a public property of the subject's class.
 It a solid and super-simple implementation.
 However, because the marking store is stored directly on the subject, allowing a subject to participate in multiple workflow simultaneously can be complicated.

 This component is focused on tracking an unbounded number of workflows a subject can participate simultaneously.
 In addition, it describes a simple marking store persistence architecture.
+This marking store enables important workflow definition and management features, such as recursive workflows.

 ### Component goals
 General goals and requirements defined for this project: